VFS monitoring & response

-As COVID-19 (novel coronavirus) continues to spread around the world and more cases are reported in B.C., Vancouver Film School is actively monitoring the situation and supporting a global response.
+As COVID-19 (novel coronavirus) continues to spread around the world, Vancouver Film School is actively monitoring the situation and supporting a global response.

 What you need to know